 Shea butter is a fine moisturizer with excellent healing properties for skin.
 The moisturizing compounds present in Shea butter resemble those found in the sebaceous glands of our skin.
 Not only does Shea butter accelerate wound healing but due to the presence of vitamin A and E, it has come to be known as a wonderful natural remedy for such skin conditions as wrinkles, eczema and dermatitis.
 Shea butter is derived from the seeds of the Shea tree and no chemical is generally used for its extraction or manufacturing.
-The one which is extracted through cold pressed method doesn’t contain chemicals and preservatives and thus is safe to be used on kids’ skin.
+The one which is extracted through a cold pressed method doesn’t contain chemicals and preservatives and thus is safe to be used on kids’ skin.

 - Apply some Shea butter on your baby’s scalp.

-- Gently massage for few minutes.
+- Gently massage for a few minutes.

 - Comb the hair gently.

-- Wash with mild shampoo.
+- Wash with a mild shampoo.

 4. Mineral Oil for Cradle Cap

 Mineral oil has many properties that make it a good remedy for all dry skin conditions including cradle cap.
 It prevents loss of water and it is a great emollient that makes your skin feel soft.
-It doesn’t also clogs your skin pores.
-Mineral oil is used as a natural remedy for dandruff and psoriasis including scalp psoriasis as it can moisturize skin and also prevent evaporation of water from skin surface.
+It doesn’t also clog your skin pores.
+Mineral oil is used as a natural remedy for dandruff and psoriasis including scalp psoriasis as it can moisturize skin and also prevent evaporation of water from the skin surface.
 You can use to treat cradle cap bothering your kid.